irias/ding/README.md

 - implement timeouts for builds.  no output for X minutes -> kill.
 - add shell script to cleanup after a build? eg dropping a database.
 - timestamps in output lines?
-- compress released files with gzip and serve them gzipped if possible
+- compress released files with gzip and serve them gzipped if possible.
+- provide option to download a .zip or .tgz with all files in a release.
 - more ways to send out notifications? eg webhook, telegram, slack.
 - support for running builds on other instances (on other OS'es). maybe some day, if really needed.
+- make this work somewhat on windows?
+- add SSE statistics to prometheus metrics?